Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Construction of a unitarily equivalent perturbed system

-The proof of Theorem \ref{thm:finite_volume} will be obtained as a direct consequence of two results.
-The first result establishes that $W(\Lambda,s)$ can be expressed in a suitable form for deriving a relative form bound (Theorem \ref{thm:Step2}).
-The second result is the relative form bound itself (Theorem \ref{thm:gen_form_bd} in Section \ref{sec:form_bound}).
+The proof of Theorem \ref{thm:finite_volume} is a consequence of two results.
+The first,Theorem \ref{thm:Step2}, establishes that $W(\Lambda,s)$ is indeed bounded and can be decomposed in way that is suitable for deriving a relative form bound.
+The second, Theorem \ref{thm:gen_form_bd} in Section \ref{sec:form_bound}, is the relative form bound itself.